Writing Center Frequently Asked Questions (FAQs)

 How do I continue with Above-and-Beyond Tutoring?

-The ASC continues to provide Above and Beyond Tutoring for EOPS and DSS students in an online format.
+The ASC continues to provide Above and Beyond Tutoring for EOPS and DSS students.
 Students who have been given authorization from EOPS or DSS may book 60-minute appointments.
-Students may directly request more hours of one-on-one online tutoring with the Writing Center and Tutoring Center by emailing us at academicsupport@fullcoll.edu.
+Students may directly request more hours of one-on-one in-person and online tutoring with the Writing Center and Tutoring Center by emailing us at academicsupport@fullcoll.edu.
 Students may also arrange more time with their Hornets Tutor, if they have an embedded tutor in their class.

 Will my instructor be notified of my Writing Center visit?